Rachus/SDS200A/dataformat.md

 	 Mask:          0x80
 ```

-However there are sporadical samples of the following style:
+However there are sporadic samples of the following style:
 ```
 		   11111111 11111111
 ```